Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-2-start.md

 ### Setup
 As with Exercise 1, we will be connecting to the provided Redis Enterprise database and will interact with it via the Redis CLI.
 ### Sorted Sets
 A Sorted Set (as the name implies) is an ordered collection of unique values.
 In Redis each value will have a score associated with it, and by updating the score as we go along the Set will maintain its ordering according to the score.
 Think of scenarios like maintaining a high score leaderboard when playing a game, a list of 'biggest spenders' on your bank account or other scenarios where you need to update a ranking/score as more data becomes available in your application.
-Especially in gaming, where there's often a very large number of players all generating information that's relevant to the leaderboard you will need a solution that's both able to show the latest updates in real time as wekk as being able to handle large amounts of updates.
+Especially in gaming, where there's often a very large number of players all generating information that's relevant to the leaderboard you will need a solution that's both able to show the latest updates in real time as well as being able to handle large amounts of updates.
 First we will take a look at how we can use a Sorted Set and further on in the exercise we'll also show how to get large amounts of updates from different sources in there.

 * We can add members to a Set directly by using the `zadd` command.
 There is no need to set a key first.